MeganSun19/gnoi_file/README.md

 ## Overview

-Python script uses gNOI File Stat RPC to retrieve metadata about a file or remove a file.
+Python script uses gNOI File Stat/Remove RPC to retrieve metadata about a file or remove a file.

 ---